-On this centenary anniversary of the signing of the Armistice ending the First World War my thoughts have gone to wars that never end and a peace that can’t be found.
+On this anniversary of the signing of the Armistice ending the First World War my thoughts have gone to wars that never end and a peace that can’t be found.
 The Armistice we commemorate was not a call for a German unconditional surrender.
 Instead it signaled a suspension of hostilities, a break in the fighting, a call for a negotiated settlement.
-It was neither … Continue reading Surrender
+It was neither decisive … Continue reading Surrender

 “The heart has its own language.
 The heart knows a hundred thousand ways to speak.” ~ Rumi During my frequent phone visits with Doris, my mother-in-law, she usually takes a moment to catch me up on the latest with her little chihuahua-corgi-mystery mix, Jada.
 It occurred to me that animals often have one of the most direct routes to our hearts.
 Think back to an … Continue reading Language of the Heart

 My friend Joe Nagy originally contributed this post in 2013.
 I remember at the time being jarred by what he wrote.
 “Evil does walk the earth, and can touch our health, our material goods, even those we love, but need not touch our soul.”
 History seems to have caught up with Joe and his message.
 Social media is flooded with falsehoods, intentionally pushed out for political … Continue reading Zombies (By Joe)